-The application may not exceed three pages (2 page proposal + 1 page budget).
+The application may not exceed three pages (2-page proposal + 1 page budget).
 The application should include the following specific information.

 - 1. Name and Contact Information

 - 2. Description of Project This may include:

-- Explanation of the need for the program.
+- a.
+Explanation of the need for the program.

-- b) Number of people served by the program.
+- b.
+Number of people served by the program.

-- c) Program timeline
+- c.
+Program timeline

-- d) Partner organization, if any
+- d.
+Partner organization, if any

-- e) Volunteer opportunities for the Rotary Club of Indianapolis

-- f) Websites with additional information

-- 3. How the project furthers the mission of the Rotary Club of Indianapolis

-- A visible way in which the Rotary Club of Indianapolis will be acknowledged (if appropriate)

-- 5. Budget
+- e.
+Volunteer opportunities for the Rotary Club of Indianapolis - f.
+Websites with additional information - 3.
+How the project furthers the mission of the Rotary Club of Indianapolis - 4.
+A visible way in which the Rotary Club of Indianapolis will be acknowledged (if appropriate) - 5.
+Budget Guidelines for Civic Entrepreneurship Grants

-The applications were submitted electronically to Executive Director Jamie Stahl at jstahl@indyrotary.org.
+The applications were submitted electronically to Executive Director Jamie Hanan at jhanan@indyrotary.org.
 Only electronic submissions were accepted.